News and notes on Purdue Athletics

-Beyond Purdue, Burke presently serves on the NCAA Leadership Council, which identifies important issues surrounding the future of the NCAA and reports to the Board of Directors.
-He previously was a member of several Big Ten boards (Executive, Program/Budget and Compliance committees) and NCAA working groups (Championships and Competitions and Postseason Football committees).
-He was a vanguard for cost containment before the economic downturn forced other departments to take notice.
+Beyond Purdue, Burke is past president of the Division 1A Athletic Directors Association and previously served on the NCAA Leadership Council, which identifies important issues surrounding the future of the NCAA and reports to the Board of Directors, and several Big Ten boards (Executive, Program/Budget and Compliance committees) and NCAA working groups (Championships and Competitions and Postseason Football committees).

-In 2010, Burke was honored as the Football Bowl Subdivision Central Region Under Armour AD of the Year by the National Association of Collegiate Directors of Athletics.
+In 2010, Burke was honored as the Football Bowl Subdivision Central Region Under Armour Athletics Director of the Year by the National Association of Collegiate Directors of Athletics.

-The 62-year-old Burke is married to the former Catherine J. (Kate) Mullane, a Purdue alumna and pharmacist.
+Burke is married to the former Catherine J. (Kate) Mullane, a Purdue alumna and pharmacist.
 They have three children who are Purdue graduates.
-Joyce is a materials engineer; she and her husband, Ryan, and children, Kate and Andrew, reside in Austin, Texas.
+Joyce is a materials engineer for Dell Inc.; she and her husband, Ryan, and children, Kate and Andrew, reside in Austin, Texas.
 Morgan Jr. is a landscape architect and works for the Guzzardo Partnership in San Francisco, where he lives with his wife, Molly, and daughter, Parker June.
-Patrick is an MBA candidate at Harvard; he and his wife, Courtney, make their home in Chicago.
+Patrick works for the Boston Consulting Group; he and his wife, Courtney, make their home in Chicago.